tyson-swetnam/SuperShell/README.md

     * bash windows_install.sh (need to have [chocolatey](https://chocolatey.org/install) installed)

-        This version is a bit buggy
+        Note: This version is a bit buggy

 * follow prompts for consent (y to install)